 As your shipping costs should always be factored into your material costs when calculating your profit margins, it’s important to keep these costs well under control - buying your materials in bulk is usually much cheaper than purchasing smaller amounts.

 In addition, buying in bulk can also help you avoid the hassle of having to restock your supplies frequently.
 By buying larger quantities of materials, you can craft for longer periods of time without having to worry about running out of supplies.
 You’ll also make your customers happier by being able to make and send products quickly (a hugely important metric if you are aiming for becoming an Etsy Star Seller)

 In order to understand how much is enough, and how much is too much, you’ll want to ensure that you are using some sort of system to track and manage your inventory levels.
-Craftybase is an online solution designed specifically for handmade sellers that automatically tracks your material and product inventory for you.
+Craftybase is an cloud based inventory package designed specifically for craft sellers that automatically tracks your material and product inventory for you.